Osiris myth: Death and resurrection of Osiris

 At the start of the story, Osiris rules Egypt, having inherited the kingship from his ancestors in a lineage stretching back to the creator of the world, Ra or Atum.
-His queen is Isis, who, along with Osiris and his murderer, Set, is one of the children of the earth god Geb and the sky goddess Nut.
+His queen is Isis, who, along with Osiris and his murderer, Set, are the children of the earth god Geb and the sky goddess Nut.
 Little information about the reign of Osiris appears in Egyptian sources; the focus is on his death and the events that follow.
 Osiris is connected with life-giving power, righteous kingship, and the rule of maat, the ideal natural order whose maintenance was a fundamental goal in ancient Egyptian culture.
 Set is closely associated with violence and chaos.
 Therefore, the slaying of Osiris symbolizes the struggle between order and disorder, and the disruption of life by death.

 Some versions of the myth provide Set's motive for killing Osiris.
 According to a spell in the Pyramid Texts, Set is taking revenge for a kick Osiris gave him, whereas in a Late Period text, Set's grievance is that Osiris had sex with Nephthys, who is Set's consort and the fourth child of Geb and Nut.
 The murder itself is frequently alluded to, but never clearly described.
 The Egyptians believed that written words had the power to affect reality, so they avoided writing directly about profoundly negative events such as Osiris's death.
 Sometimes they denied his death altogether, even though the bulk of the traditions about him make it clear that he has been murdered.
 In some cases the texts suggest that Set takes the form of a wild animal, such as a crocodile or bull, to slay Osiris; in others they imply that Osiris's corpse is thrown in the water or that he is drowned.
 This latter tradition is the origin of the Egyptian belief that people who had drowned in the Nile were sacred.
 Even the identity of the victim can vary, as it is sometimes the god Haroeris, an elder form of Horus, who is murdered by Set and then avenged by another form of Horus, who is Haroeris's son by Isis.

 By the end of the New Kingdom, a tradition had developed that Set had cut Osiris's body into pieces and scattered them across Egypt.
 Cult centers of Osiris all over the country claimed that the corpse, or particular pieces of it, were found near them.
 The dismembered parts could be said to number as many as forty-two, each piece being equated with one of the forty-two nomes, or provinces, in Egypt.
 Thus the god of kingship becomes the embodiment of his kingdom.